JujuAdams/Bento/docs/0.2/Setting-Up.md

 This page is pretty long and, ideally, you should read it all ... having said that, here's the executive summary if you're in a rush:

 1. Import the .yymps from [the repo](https://github.com/JujuAdams/Bento/releases)
 2. Create a new object called `oBentoAncestorMirror`.
 It should inherit from `oBentoAncestor`.
-This object should contain no other code
+All custom Bento objects that you create should inherit from `oBentoAncestorMirror`
 3. Decide what [coordinate space](Setting-Up?id=coordinate-spaces) you want to work in.
 Usually this will be GUI-space
 4. Create (or choose an existing) a persistent instance that will be in every room.
-Add `BentoSystemDraw()` to an event: Draw GUI for GUI-space, Draw for other coordinate spaces
+Add `BentoSystemDraw()` to an event: **Draw GUI** for GUI-space, **Draw** for other coordinate spaces
 5. In the same persistant instance, hook up user input in the Step event by calling `BentoInput*()` functions.
 Add `BentoSystemStep()` to the end of the Step event
-6. Create a test instance with `BentoCreate()` and run the game
+6. Create a test instance with `BentoCreate()` and run the game.

 &nbsp;